gerberprototyping/malcolm_sim/README.md

 ### Intra-node Schedular

 This subsystem is responsible for scheduling and executing tasks within the Malcolm Node.
-These tasks are queued and evaluated by a set of Execution Units
+These tasks are queued and evaluated by a set of Execution Units.

 | Parameters       | Description                                                        |
 | ---------------- | ------------------------------------------------------------------ |